Provincial Wood Stove Exchange Program: Information for Communities

 and program sustainability.
 Individual communities may submit proposals or join with other communities or the regional district to submit a proposal.

-A list of criteria that proponents must demonstrate, along with their relative weightings, is available in Project Proposal Content (PDF: 23
+Requirements for proposals and a list of criteria that proponents must demonstrate, along with their relative weightings, are available in Project Proposal Content (PDF) and Community Criteria for Pursuing Local Wood Stove Exchange Programs (PDF).

 Groups interested in implementing an exchange program are invited to put together a proposal and submit it to the Wood